Read letters from Dustin and Sherri Ellington

 Serving at the invitation of Justo Mwale Theological University College

-Dustin and Sherri are in the USA, based in Louisville KY, until July 2014.
+Dustin and Sherri next be in the U.S. and available to visit congregations for two months during 2016.
 Email them to extend an invitation to visit your congregation or organization.

 About Dustin and Sherri Ellington's ministry